‘Major’ severe storm outbreak with ‘long-track, intense tornadoes’ forecast for South

 It’s the first time since 2012 that a high risk of severe weather has been declared during March by the Storm Prediction Center.
 “A significant tornado outbreak, with long-track, intense tornadoes is expected to begin this afternoon across parts of Louisiana and Arkansas,” it writes, “and then spread eastward and peak this evening into tonight across Mississippi and Alabama.”

+Late Wednesday morning, the Storm Prediction Center issued a “particularly dangerous situation” tornado watch until 7 p.m. local time, the most severe kind, for western and central Alabama and central to eastern Mississippi.
+The watch described the potential for “numerous tornadoes” and the likelihood that a few would be intense.

-A Level 4 out of 5 moderate risk of severe weather also blankets the Carolinas and Georgia on Thursday, where additional intense thunderstorms and the potential for a few strong tornadoes are predicted.
+The risk of severe weather shifts east on Thursday, when a level 4 out of 5 moderate risk of dangerous storms blankets the Carolinas and Georgia.
+The potential exists for more strong tornadoes.
 Areas threatened include Charlotte, Raleigh, N.C., and Savannah, Ga.
 Over 50 million residents face an elevated storm threat Thursday from Florida to Pennsylvania.

 An atmosphere primed with destructive potential in a vulnerable zone

-Tornado watches were already up by dawn across the South on Wednesday, affecting parts of East Texas, northwest Louisiana, southern Arkansas, northern Mississippi and southwest Tennessee, as the first round of dangerous thunderstorms broke out along the warm front.
-Two additional rounds of severe weather — one along the cold front, and the other in the warm air ahead of it — will materialize by evening.
+Numerous tornado watches covered large parts of the South midday Wednesday from east Texas to central Alabama.
+Multiple rounds of severe weather were possible in the region into the evening.

 The tornado threat will continue past dark in Alabama, especially in western and northern parts of the state.
-Alabama is known for its vulnerability to tornadoes; the danger escalates at night.
+Alabama and parts of neighboring states are known for their vulnerability to tornadoes; the danger escalates at night.
 Research has shown that nighttime tornadoes are 250 percent more likely to result in deaths.

 “The area of the American South, which contains the … Tennessee River [Valley], has the highest percentages of nocturnal tornadoes, nocturnal fatalities, and number of nocturnal killer events,” Walker Ashley, a meteorology professor at Northern Illinois University, wrote in a study in 2008.